-15D.
-A financial services business which has been registered under this Part must inform the Commission of any change to the information given to the Commission for the purposes of its application for registration under Regulation 15C, or to any information given to the Commission thereafter - and for the purposes of this paragraph a change to such information shall include the intention to cease providing money or value transfer services or money currency or changing services.
+- 15D.
+A financial services business which has been registered under this Part must inform the Commission of any change to the information given to the Commission for the purposes of its application for registration under Regulation 15C, or to any information given to the Commission thereafter - (a) prior to making such a change, or - (b) where a change is sudden or unexpected, promptly after such change is made, and for the purposes of this paragraph a change to such information shall include the intention to cease providing money or value transfer services or money currency or changing services.